Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Conclusions

 \section{Conclusions}

-The recent $m_W^{\rm CDF}$ measurement by the CDF Collaboration has a significant impact on searching for physics beyond the standard model.
-In terms of the Peskin-Takeuchi parameters of $S$ and $T$, the central values shift to larger values: $S = 0.15 \pm 0.08$, $T=0.27 \pm 0.06$ with $U=0$, which has profound consequences in searching for physics beyond the SM.
-We have illustrated in the framework of two-Higgs-doublet Models, including type-I, type-II, type-X, and type-Y, the effects on the still-valid parameter space due to the new $m_W^{\rm CDF}$ together with other constraints, which include theoretical requirements (potential bounded from below, unitarity, perturbativity, vacuum stability), flavor-changing neutral currents in $B$ physics, maintaining the perturbativity of the model until the cutoff scale $\Lambda_c =1$ TeV, Higgs precision data, and direct collider search limits from the LEP, Tevatron, and LHC.

-The most unprecedented consequence is the emergence of upper bounds on the masses of the heavy Higgs boson $M_{H, A, H^\pm} \lsim 1000-1100 $ GeV in the normal scenario and $M_{H^\pm, A} \lsim 410 - 440 $ GeV in the inverted scenario.
-Such interesting findings imply that the upcoming LHC run can readily close out the still-available parameter space.
+The recent $W$-boson mass measurement by the CDF collaboration has a significant impact on new physics models.
+The central values of the Peskin-Takeuchi parameters of $S$ and $T$ shift to larger values: $S = 0.15 \pm 0.08$ and $T=0.27 \pm 0.06$ with $U=0$.
+In the framework of the two-Higgs-doublet model, we have studied the effects of the CDF $m_W$ measurement together with other constraints, which include theoretical requirements (potential bounded from below, unitarity, perturbativity, vacuum stability), flavor-changing neutral currents in $B$ physics, the cutoff scale above $1\tev$, Higgs precision data, and direct collider search limits from the LEP, Tevatron, and LHC.
+Pursuing the comprehensive and comparative study, we consider 16 cases, type I, type II, type X, and type Y for the normal and inverted Higgs scenarios before and after the CDF $m_W$ measurement.
+The still-valid parameter space has been illustrated.
+The most unprecedented consequence is the upper bounds on the masses of the heavy Higgs boson $M_{H, A, H^\pm} \lsim 1.1\tev $ in the normal scenario and $M_{H^\pm (A)} \lsim 450\,(420)\gev $ in the inverted scenario.
+Such interesting findings imply that the upcoming LHC run can readily close out a significant portion of the still-available parameter space.

 Before closing, a few more findings from our study are offered as follows: \begin{enumerate} \item The updated fit on the oblique parameters of $S$ and $T$ indicates that the new $m_W$ measurement requires larger mass splittings among the isospin components in multiplet models.